Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 X-ray examination has low sensitivity.
 It can only help diagnose a large pituitary tumor.

-Signs of adenoma on x-ray:
+Signs of adenoma on an x-ray:

 • double contour of bone tissue.

-What tests should be done for hyperprolactinemia?
+What tests should be performed for hyperprolactinemia?

 • adrenocorticotropic (ACTH);

-• somatotropic (STG);
+• somatotropic (GH);

 • follicle-stimulating (FSH);